- Harry and Harry's Household

 - When it manifests as Eternal Silence in Ghost Story, Demonreach's spoken vocabulary is so very limited that after a few sentences it has to resort to either mind-wracking blasts of mental communication or nodding.

-- Genius Loci: An artificial one created by Merlin in the instant span of eons and it transfers that knowledge to whoever claims it as a sanctum.
+- Genius Loci: An artificial one created by Merlin in the instant span of eons (time travel was involved).
+It transfers this knowledge to whoever claims it as a sanctum, allowing its Warden perfect knowledge of everything on the island.

 - Geometric Magic: His very essence, which his most simplistic form (that of the broken lighthouse) is so extraordinary as to leave Bob stumped.